 Anna and myself came to Germany with the intention of staying for three months and now only two weeks remain.
-Tonight we are going back to Utrecht, Netherlands, because last time we went was a public holiday weekend and nothing was open, we are spending next weekend in Berlin and the following weekend we will be going to Köln to see Primus play on Saturday night and then we’ll fly back to Singapore early Sunday morning for a week before our big move to New York on June 30.
+Tonight we are going back to Utrecht, Netherlands, because last time we went it was a public holiday weekend and nothing was open.
+We are spending next weekend in Berlin and the following weekend we will be going to Köln to see Primus play on Saturday night and then we’ll fly back to Singapore early Sunday morning for a week before our big move to New York on June 30.

 Bonn and the neighbouring areas are in a valley surrounded by castles and ruins that we’ve wanted to check out for a long time and yesterday was the sixth and final public holiday while we’re here so we took the opportunity to do it.